 (c) Did you receive any refunds of income tax or surtax in the last 12 months?

+Amount income tax, if any

-(d) What is your weekly National Insurance contribution?
+Amount surtax, if any (d) What is your weekly National Insurance contribution?

 OFFICE USE ONLY net annual income after tax

 13. FOR SELF-EMPLOYED ONLY